Old version

 Polovtsov House and the Museum of Applied Arts

-One of the most amazing and educational places in Tashkent is the State Museum of Applied Arts and the History of Craftsmanship of Uzbekistan.
-The museum houses more than 7,000 examples of folk applied art: embroideries, skullcaps, jewelry, carpets, ceramics, chasing, knives, fabrics, and other items of craftsmanship.
+One of the most fascinating and educational places in Tashkent is the State Museum of Applied Arts and the History of Craftsmanship of Uzbekistan.
+The museum houses over 7,000 examples of folk applied art: embroidery, tubeteikas, jewellery, carpets, ceramics, chased metalwork, knives, textiles, and other masterpieces of craftsmanship.

-The museum's exhibits are conditionally divided into three groups: works created based on ancient traditions; works by 20th-century masters; and creations by contemporary artist-craftsmen.
+The exhibits are conditionally divided into three groups: works based on ancient traditions, works by 20th-century masters, and works by contemporary artisans.

-All the museum's exhibits are unique, but the building itself and its history are no less interesting.
+All the museum’s exhibits are unique, but the building itself and its history are no less captivating.

-The house was built by merchant and commerce advisor Nikolai Ivanovich Ivanov—not far from his own brewery.
+The house was built by merchant and commercial counsellor Nikolai Ivanovich Ivanov near his own brewery.

-In 1909, Polovtsov donated his house to the city.
-During World War I, barracks were placed here for captured Austrian officers.
-In the 1930s, Polovtsov's mansion was turned into an orphanage for Kazakh orphan children who had fled en masse from famine.
-From 1937, the House of Handicrafts Museum was located in the building, and in 1960 it received the name "Permanent Exhibition of Applied Arts of Uzbekistan."
+In 1909 Polovtsev donated his house to the city.
+During World War I it served as barracks for captured Austrian officers.
+In the 1930s the mansion became an orphanage for Kazakh children fleeing famine.
+From 1937 it housed the Museum of Handicrafts, and in 1960 it became the “Permanent Exhibition of Applied Arts of Uzbekistan”.

-Few people remember all the historical facts, but old-timers still habitually call the museum "Polovtsov House."
+Few people remember all the historical details, but old Tashkent residents still affectionately call it “Polovtsev House”.

-All the vicissitudes of this amazing building are remembered by the huge oak tree growing in the museum courtyard—be sure to stroke this "veteran" with your palm when visiting.
+All the twists and turns of this remarkable building are remembered by the huge oak tree growing in the museum courtyard — be sure to stroke this veteran tree when you visit.

 Also interesting places